codebytes/load-testing/slides/Slides.md

 - Upload JMeter test plan to Azure
 - Configure test duration, load pattern, and number of users
 - Monitor test progress and analyze results

 ---

+# Load Testing in the Cloud

+- Control Costs with Ephemeral Environments
+  - Infrastructure as Code (IaC)
+  - CI/CD Pipelines

+---